Skip to main content

 • sit with your bottom against the back of a chair and sit up tall - put a small cushion at your lower back if needed

-• get all the sleep you can - this can help reduce pain
+• get enough sleep - this can help reduce pain

-• stay active with gentle exercises and stretching
+• stay active with stretching and gentle exercises

 Don't